 4.3.
-Run-time Mapping Customization
+Runtime Mapping Customization

 After the mapping is initialized for the active workload scenario, the system will monitor the execution of this workload scenario.
-As mentioned before, the applicationspecific objective of each active application will be applied at run time, which will be used to determine whether or not a performance problem arises.
+As mentioned before, the applicationspecific objective of each active application will be applied at runtime, which will be used to determine whether or not a performance problem arises.
 Here, we assume that the target MPSoC should, in principle, be dimensioned such that it can accommodate all possible target applications but that a particular application's performance objective may be violated due to a bad mapping.
-When the system detects that an objective is unsatisfied, a Scenario-based run-time Task Mapping (STM) algorithm is applied to find a new task mapping for that particular application that missed the performance goal.
+When the system detects that an objective is unsatisfied, a Scenario-based runtime Task Mapping (STM) algorithm is applied to find a new task mapping for that particular application that missed the performance goal.
 If multiple applications miss their performance goal, then the STM algorithm will start optimizing the most problematic application first.
-This STM algorithm is based on our previous work in [Quan and Pimentel 2013b], but has been extended in this work to also work for heterogeneous MPSoC architectures.
-The main steps of our STM algorithm are described below.
+This STM algorithm is based on our previous work in Quan and Pimentel [2013b], but it has been extended in this work to also work for heterogeneous MPSoC architectures.
+The main steps of our STM algorithm are described in the following text.

 4.3.1.
 Finding the Critical Task.
 The first step of our STM algorithm is to find the socalled critical task for the application that missed its objective, as shown in lines 5-8 of Algorithm 3.
-The rationale behind this is that by remapping this critical task and possibly its neighbouring tasks (forming a bottleneck in the application), the resulting effect will be optimal.
+The rationale behind this is that by remapping this critical task and possibly its neighboring tasks (forming a bottleneck in the application), the resulting effect will be optimal.
 To find the critical task, the STM algorithm maintains three lists.
 The first list stores the task costs (TC).
 For every application, it contains the cost of the application's tasks, where the cost is determined by the sum of the execution and communication times of a task.
 These task costs are arranged in descending order in the list.
 The two other lists concern the storing of two other metrics for each task: the proportion of task cost in the total busy time of the PE (i.e., processor) onto which the task is currently mapped (CIB), and the proportion of task communication time (read and write transactions) in the task cost (CIC).

-Using the TC list, the algorithm checks the task at the top of the list to find the critical task, taking the following two conditions into account: 1) whether or not the task's CIB proportion is lower than a specific threshold, defined by pCIB.
-Here, the
+Using the TC list, the algorithm checks the task at the top of the list to find the critical task, taking the following two conditions into account: (1) whether the task's CIB proportion is lower than a specific threshold, defined by pCIB.
+Here, the rationale is that a high-cost task receiving only a small fraction of processor time may imply that the processor is overloaded.
+If the task satisfies this condition, then this task is considered as the critical task and the process of finding the critical task ends.
+Otherwise, the algorithm continues to check the other tasks in the TC list with lower